juliensf/mercury-inttypes/README.md

 ## LICENSE

-'mercury_json' is licensed under a simple 2-clause BSD style license.
+'mercury_inttypes' is licensed under a simple 2-clause BSD style license.
 See the file [COPYING](COPYING) for details.

 ## AUTHOR